bojangabric/library/README.md

 After installing vagrant run `vagrant box add laravel/homestead` in your terminal.

-Next, you need to clone homestead to your home folder because so you can use it for all of your projects. <br>Run `git clone https://github.com/laravel/homestead.git ~/Homestead`, then `bash init.sh` to create Homestead.yaml configuration file.
+Next, you need to clone homestead to your home folder so you can use one config for all of your projects. <br>Run `git clone https://github.com/laravel/homestead.git ~/Homestead`, then `bash init.sh` to create Homestead.yaml configuration file.

 You will use this config file to share your projects to your Homestead environment.
 You may configure as many shared folders as necessary.<br>
 Example: